 My Self Care Tips

-My Self Care Tips very basic list is common sense; but sometimes that goes out of the window in times of stress.
+I offer you Self Care Tips – a very basic list, really just common sense; but sometimes that goes out of the window in times of stress.
 Here is my reminder to you of the important self care basics.

 Kindness to yourself and others just makes life so much better and isn’t that what we all want?.
 We are all doing our best in very trying circumstances; try to remember you don’t know what is going on for the other person.
 They could be really upset or feeling anxious or unwell; these feelings can make us less considerate to others.
 If you lose the plot, don’t beat yourself up choose to take some time out, ground and centre yourself and start again.